jaccomeijer/jmmake/README.md

 jmmake version @org/package-name
 ```

-## Publish a packages in a repository
+## Publish a package in a repository

 The publish command publishes the package to the npm repository.
 The command
 also pushes and releases to git.